RightTr/AirSLAM/README.md

 Forked from [sair-lab/AirSLAM](https://github.com/sair-lab/AirSLAM)

-AirSLAM_ROS2 is a ROS2-based visual odometry and SLAM system optimized for NVIDIA Jetson platforms.
+AirSLAM_ROS2 is a ROS2-based visual odometry and SLAM system deployed on NVIDIA Jetson platforms.
 This version has been specifically tested and tuned for AGX Orin (JP6).

+For now, it only supports online visual odometry.

 ---